 The Capstone is the final phase of the CHARM-EU Master’s programme Global Challenges for Sustainability.
 From September 2023 to February 2024, student teams collaborate with academics and external stakeholders to identify, analyse and address sustainability challenges.
-In doing so, they creatively devise robust, adaptable, ethical and sustainable solutions for these challenges.
+In doing so, they will develop proposals to these challenges.

-The ca. 70 students of the Master’s will be divided in 15 teams, of 4-6 of students per team, located across the five CHARM-EU partner universities that are part of the Master's.
+The nearly 65 students of the Master’s programme will be divided in 13 teams of ca. 5 students, located across the five CHARM-EU partner universities that are part of the Master's.

 For whom and why?

 External stakeholders and academics

 Both external stakeholders and academics can submit a challenge that they would like to collaborate on with students.
 The Capstone can generate knowledge, fresh insights and other useful outputs related to a challenge that actors address in their work field.
 Outputs from the Capstone can include scientific analyses; business models; policy briefs or recommendations; communication materials; or software, methods, tools or prototypes.

 For an overview of the challenges in de first edition of the Capstone, see https://www.charm-eu.eu/capstonephase

 Capstone student teams typically engage with a variety of external stakeholders, but there is one main stakeholder with a special interest in addressing the sustainability challenge, the so-called client.
 Clients can include (inter)governmental agencies, civil society organisations, think tanks, grassroots, social movements and businesses.